Version #: PN 1.03.08 Online. ( last updated 31st May 2018 )

 How We Use Your Personal Data

-Wessex Filling Station agrees to abide by its obligation to ensure the secrecy of personal data and its duty to treat such data as confidential and will, to this end, take all necessary measures to prevent this data being altered, lost, processed or accessed without authorisation, in line with the current state of technological developments and in compliance with GDPR and British law.
+Wessex Filling Station agrees to abide by its obligation to ensure the secrecy of personal data and its duty to treat such data as confidential and will, to this end, take all necessary measures to prevent this data being altered, lost, processed or accessed without authorisation, in compliance with the GDPR.

 - Providing the requested services.